johnson-jesse/simple-backstage-app-plugin/README.md

   </p>
   </details>

 10. We finished!
 If there are no errors, you should see your own GitHub repoistory information displayed in a basic table.
-If you run into issues, you can compare the repo that backs this documdnt, [simple-backstage-app-plugin](https://github.com/johnson-jesse/simple-backstage-app-plugin)
+If you run into issues, you can compare the repo that backs this document, [simple-backstage-app-plugin](https://github.com/johnson-jesse/simple-backstage-app-plugin)

 # Where to go from here